case/evbogue.com/haters.md

 ### Finding peace in a sea of hatred

-If you want to read the old projects that many people have loved to hate over the years, you're invited to [buy my old shit](/oldshit).
+If you want to read the old projects that many people have loved to hate over the years, you're invited to [buy The Odyssey](/odyssey).

 The way I see it, if I wasn't doing anything important, people wouldn't hate me.
 And if you want to do anything important, people will hate you.
 If you can't learn how to deal with haters, you will not do anything with your life.
 I've learned to deal with haters in the best way possible.